kylerbrown/bark/README.md

 -   The specification for bark (in [specification.md](specification.md))
 -   A python interface for reading and writing Bark files
--   Scripts for Bark tasks
+-   Tools to accomplish common Bark tasks

 ## Installation

 The python interface is tested against Python 3.5.
-Installation with [Conda](http://conda.pydata.org/miniconda.html) recommended.
+Installation with [Conda](http://conda.pydata.org/miniconda.html) is recommended.

     git clone https://github.com/kylerbrown/bark
     cd bark